 Margaret, that’s a fantastic question and I’m thrilled you asked it!
 Too many people reach a certain age and think it’s too late to learn something new.
 I have news for you and everyone else: It’s never too late!

 But you want to know where to start specifically with colored pencils.
+So let’s take a look at a few ideas.

 Where to Start With Colored Pencils